Rights of Employees

 Similarly, New Jersey and New York law prohibit harassment based on an individual’s skin color, meaning it is unlawful to create a hostile work environment for an employee due to his or her skin tone or pigmentation.

 Contact Rabner Baumgart Ben-Asher & Nirenberg, P.C.If you have experienced discrimination or harassment at work due to your race, color, national origin or any other legally prohibited factor, we can help.
-Our employment lawyers are dedicated to enforcing the rights of employees in New Jersey and New York.
+Our New Jersey color discrimination lawyers are dedicated to enforcing the rights of employees in New Jersey and New York.
 Please call us at (973) 744-4000 or contact us online to schedule an initial meeting with one of our experienced employment law attorneys.